Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 ### Also you can define EMULATE_ASSET_BUNDLES_IN_EDIT_MODE
 * See "Assets/Plugins/Custom/Data/StreamingData.cs"
-* But there is an issue with lighting
+* But there is an issue with lighting, sorry

 # Current state
 * Plugins: Rider, VSCode, YamlDotNet, also custom utilities
 * Assets: Hangar UI, Hangar, tanks, prefabs, yaml configs
-* Asset bundles: non-automatic, build is required before play mode
+* Asset bundles: non-automatic; there is an option to emulate them in editor
 * Build scripts: for asset bundles and for the project
 * Data IO: load by url, load from asset bundles, persistent data
 * Input: abstract drag
 * One level deep nested prefabs emulation using scene files and actual prefabs
-* Initial API commentaries
+* API comments
 * User data is changable and savable
 * Sketched tanks, hangar